netbymatt/ws4kp/README.md

 ## Does WeatherStar 4000+ work outside of the USA?

-This project is tightly coupled to [NOAA's Weather API](https://www.weather.gov/documentation/services-web-api), which is exclsuive to the United States.
+This project is tightly coupled to [NOAA's Weather API](https://www.weather.gov/documentation/services-web-api), which is exclusive to the United States.
 Using NOAA's Weather API is a crucial requirement to provide an authentic WeatherStar 4000+ experience.

 If you would like to display weather information for international locations (outside of the USA), please checkout a fork of this project created by [@mwood77](https://github.com/mwood77):
 - [`ws4kp-international`](https://github.com/mwood77/ws4kp-international)